Not only does Philodendron giganteum beautiful plant cover up your space, but it also adds a splash of greenery to your corner.

 - Let the soil dry for 1/2 day.
-If the plant shows signs of revival, leave it to revive naturally and do not water.
+If the plant shows signs of revival, leave it to revive naturally and do not water it.

-- However, if the plant exhibit more severe symptoms, take it out of the pot and inspect its roots.
+- However, if the plant exhibits more severe symptoms, take it out of the pot and inspect its roots.
 If the roots are soggy and limp, it has undergone root rot.